 Samuel (Sam) Rippin joins the Public Schools of Brookline as the Deputy Superintendent of Administration and Finance.
 Mr. Rippin will develop and manage the school budget process, oversee the operating and capital budgets, and work with town departments with respect to facility operations and capital needs in Brookline.

-Mr. Rippin last worked as the Assistant Superintendent for Business and Finance at the Dedham Public Schools, a post he has held since 2014.
+Mr. Rippin last worked as the Assistant Superintendent for Business and Finance at the Dedham Public Schools, a post he held since 2014.
 Prior to that he served in similar positions with Winchester, Saugus and Billerica Public Schools.
-Prior to joining public education, Sam worked in various capacities at Tufts University from 1989 through 2001 in both the Central Administration and its School of Dental Medicine.
-In addition, has served on boards for various non-profit entities, including the Massachusetts Association of School Business Officials (MASBO) during his career.
+Prior to joining public education, Sam worked in various capacities at Tufts University from 1989 through 2001 in both the Central Administration and in its School of Dental Medicine.
+In addition, he has served on boards for various non-profit entities, including the Massachusetts Association of School Business Officials (MASBO).